mars0i/pasta/doc/README.md

 the `defsim` macro.

 * Notes on variable naming: Variables that contain atoms have "$" at the end of their names.
-This is nonstandard; the norm is to give atom variables normal names.
+This is nonstandard; the norm in Clojure is to give atom variables normal names.
 Sometimes it's convenient to have both a variable containing and atom and one containing a dereferenced version of the same data.
 A naming convention makes it clear which is which.
 Using a suffix that is not "@" (an obvious choice) seems easiest to read.
 I sometimes use CamelCase to name things that have a Java-ey role with MASON, but mostly use Clojure-standard kebab-case.